A holiday glow: Strawdog’s ‘Hershel and the Hanukkah Goblins’ and Broadway in Chicago’s ‘Dear Evan Hansen’

 Loop-ways, the Nederlander isn’t glowing with warm and modest candlelight, but with a bazillion smartphone and desktop screens, all showing off perfectly curated social media feeds.
 Indeed, the title character of Dear Evan Hansen has a rival in Peter Nigrini’s projection design.
 In tandem with David Korins’s inky void of a set, they become a force in their own right.

-A force that threatens to swallow up Evan Hansen (Anthony Norman), a debilitatingly anxious and lonely teen, who doesn’t think he has a life to curate.
+A force that threatens to swallow up Evan Hansen (Anthony Norman), a debilitatingly anxious and lonely teen who doesn’t think he has a life worth curating.
 That is, until a tragedy, a misunderstanding, and his desire to please somebody conspire to put him on a high wire.
 And then the Internet tunes in, and the wire grows longer and more perilous.
 Ah, but the dopamine hit of being liked…

 Armed with Steven Levenson’s book, by turns swift and melancholic, and anthemic songs by Benj Pasek and Justin Paul just as they broke into mainstream-ish music, I think the real star is director Michael Greif.
 Like his co-production of The Notebook this past fall, whatever objections one might have to the material, everyone in the audience is rapt, paying attention to the right things.
 It hits what it intends to hit perfectly, which is no small feat.